appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-search-and-filter-table-data.md

    ```jsx
    SELECT * FROM trip_details a WHERE a::text LIKE '%'  || {{search_text.text}} || '%';
    ```
-   If you are using a REST API, refer the following example to send the request:
+   If you are using a REST API, refer to the following example to send the request:
    ```
    https://mock-api.logistics.com/trip_details?driver_name={{search_text.text}}
    ```